JoaoOliveira889/JoaoOliveiraBlog/content/about.md

 type: about
 ---

 I’m Joao Oliveira, a Senior Software Engineer with 7 years of experience dedicated to architecting and delivering high-performance, scalable systems.
-While my core expertise lies in the C#/.NET ecosystem, my background as a FullStack Developer (Angular/JavaScript) allows me to maintain a comprehensive view of the entire software lifecycle.
+My core background is in C#/.NET, and my experience as a full-stack engineer (Angular/JavaScript) helps me keep a practical end-to-end view from product needs to production operations.

 I specialize in System Design and building resilient architectures using Microservices, Message Brokers (Kafka, SNS, SQS), and Cloud infrastructure (AWS/Docker).
-I am a firm believer in the "Test-Driven" mindset, utilizing xUnit for unit/integration testing and JMeter for performance benchmarking to ensure mission-critical stability.
+I'm a firm believer in the "Test-Driven" mindset, utilizing xUnit for unit/integration testing and JMeter for performance benchmarking to ensure mission-critical stability.

-Technical Strategy & Stack:
+Areas of focus

-- Databases & Caching: Expert knowledge in SQL (PostgreSQL, Oracle, SQL Server) and NoSQL (MongoDB), leveraging Redis for distributed caching and performance optimization.
+- Data & caching: SQL (PostgreSQL, Oracle, SQL Server) and NoSQL (MongoDB); Redis for distributed caching and performance tuning.
-- DevOps & Observability: Building automated pipelines and monitoring system health through Kibana and Splunk.
+- DevOps & observability: CI/CD automation and operational visibility with tools such as Kibana and Splunk.
-- Architecture & Design: Focused on scalability, clean code, and robust System Design patterns to support high-traffic environments.
+- Architecture & design: scalability, clean code, and pragmatic design patterns for high-traffic systems.

+Education

+- Bachelor’s in Information Systems
+- Post-graduate specialization in IT Governance
-- Academic Background: Bachelor’s in Information Systems, Post-grad in IT Governance, and an MBA in Leadership and Innovation.
+- MBA in Leadership and Innovation.

-I am passionate about solving complex architectural challenges and sharing those insights through technical writing and team mentorship.
-I believe that technical excellence and strategic leadership are the keys to building software that doesn't just work, but scales.
+I enjoy tackling complex architectural problems and sharing what I learn through technical writing and mentoring.
+I care about engineering quality and leadership that translates into software that is reliable today and scalable tomorrow.